 The Pozzuoli port is a popular and convenient jumping off spot to visit the islands of Ischia and Procida.

-The town of Baia, part of the larger municipality of Bacoli, is another must-see in the Campi Fregrei due to its ancient treasures.
+The town of Baia, part of the larger municipality of Bacoli, is another must-see in the Campi Flegrei due to its ancient treasures.
 Don't miss the Piscina Mirabilis, an impressively immense Roman cistern, and the Castello Aragonese set in a strategic spot overlooking the sea and home to an interesting archaeological museum.
 Near Baia's castle, you can also relax on the small beach to break up your day of touring.

 Visiting Baia's Castello Aragonese